michaelnisi/podcasts/README.md

 # Podcasts

-A description of this package.
+Began to extract podcast app core functionality into this package.